Mother Jones (magazine): History

 Russ Rymer was named editor-in-chief in early 2005, and under his tenure the magazine published more essays and extensive packages of articles on domestic violence (July/August 2005), and the role of religion in politics (December 2005).

 In August 2006, Monika Bauerlein and Clara Jeffery were promoted from within to become co-editors of the magazine.
-Bauerlein and Jeffery, who had served as interim editors between Cohn and Rymer, were also chiefly responsible for some of the biggest successes of the magazine in the past several years, including a package on ExxonMobil's funding of climate change "deniers" (May/June 2005) that was nominated for a National Magazine Award for Public Interest reporting; a package on the rapid decline in the health of the ocean (March/April 2006), and the magazine's massive Iraq War Timeline interactive database.
+Bauerlein and Jeffery, who had served as interim editors between Cohn and Rymer, were also chiefly responsible for some of the biggest successes of the magazine in the past several years, including a package on ExxonMobil's funding of climate-change "deniers" (May/June 2005) that was nominated for a National Magazine Award for Public Interest reporting; a package on the rapid decline in the health of the ocean (March/April 2006), and the magazine's massive Iraq War Timeline interactive database.

-As the magazine's first post-baby boomer editors, Bauerlein and Jeffery used a new investigative team of senior and young reporters to increase original reporting, web-based database tools, and blog commentary on MotherJones.com.
-The cover of their first issue (November 2006) asked: "Evolve or Die: Can humans get past denial and deal with global warming?"
-In 2015, Bauerlein became CEO and Jeffery became sole editor in chief.
+The cover of Mother Jones' first issue under the leadership of Bauerlein and Jeffery (from November 2006) asked: "Evolve or Die: Can humans get past denial and deal with global warming?"
+In 2015, Bauerlein became CEO, and Jeffery became sole editor in chief.

-David Corn, former Washington editor for The Nation, is bureau chief of the magazine's newly established D.C. bureau.
+David Corn, former Washington editor for The Nation, became bureau chief of the magazine's newly established D.C. bureau in 2007.
 Other D.C. staff have included Washington Monthly contributing editor Stephanie Mencimer, former Village Voice correspondent James Ridgeway, and Adam Serwer from The American Prospect.

 Laurene Powell Jobs has donated to Mother Jones by way of her LLC, Emerson Collective.

+In December 2023, Mother Jones announced that it would be combining with The Center for Investigative Reporting.
+The merger took effect on February 1 2024.

 Awards

 Mother Jones has been a finalist for 31 National Magazine Awards, winning seven times (including three times for General Excellence in 2001, 2008 and 2010).

-The Park Center for Independent Media named Mother Jones the winner of the fifth annual Izzy Award in April 2013, for "special achievement in independent media," for its 2012 reporting, including its analysis of gun violence in the United States, coverage of dark money funding of candidates, and release of a video of Mitt Romney stating that 47 percent of the people of the United States see themselves as victims and are dependent on the government.
+The Park Center for Independent Media named Mother Jones the winner of the fifth annual Izzy Award in April 2013, for "special achievement in independent media", for its 2012 reporting, including its analysis of gun violence in the United States, coverage of dark money funding of candidates, and release of a video of Mitt Romney stating that 47 percent of the people of the United States see themselves as victims and are dependent on the government.